confluentinc/ksql/docs/developer-guide/serialization.rst

 Avro
 ----

-The ``AVRO`` format supports Avro binary serialized records and top-level primitives, arrays and maps.
+The ``AVRO`` format supports Avro binary serialized of all of KSQL's ref:`data types <data-types>` including records and top-level primitives, arrays and maps.

 The format requires KSQL to be configured to store and retrieve the Avro schemas from the |sr-long|.
-See :ref:`install_ksql-avro-schema` for more info.
+For more information, see :ref:`install_ksql-avro-schema`.

 ------------
 Avro Records